 What are anti-wrinkle injections?

-Anti-wrinkle injections are based on a refined and diluted version of a neurotoxin produced by the botulinum bacteria, which works to prevent nerves from triggering muscle contractions.
+Anti-wrinkle injections are based on a refined and diluted version of a neurotoxin, which works to prevent nerves from triggering muscle contractions.
 It has been used for over twenty years medically to assist patients with muscle spasms and in more recent years, to assist with the immobilisation of muscles that produce wrinkles.

 How are the injections performed?